Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 How to Develop a HIPAA-Compliant Telemedicine Software

-Dealing with secure telemedicine app development involves taking all the necessary steps to make a telemedicine platform HIPAA-compliant.
+For secure telemedicine app development, you must take all the necessary steps to make a telemedicine platform HIPAA-compliant.
 Here are some tips on setting you on the right track and developing a HIPAA-compliant telehealth platform.

 Set Up Secure In-App Connection